 Let your fridge blend neatly into its surroundings with these paneling ideas

 One of the first things you notice in a kitchen is the refrigerator.
 It is big and usually holds souvenir magnets, wedding invitations, or to-do lists.
-With more homes featuring open-plan layouts, its size and boxy shape interfere with the visual harmony.
-Paneling and built-ins can help hide a fridge door and integrate it into cabinetry, unifying the look of the entire kitchen.
+With more homes featuring open-plan layouts, their size and boxy shape interfere with the visual harmony.
+Paneling and built-ins help disguise a hidden fridge cabinet by integrating it with cabinetry.
+The look of the entire kitchen is unified.

 The homeowners below pulled off the ever-popular “refrigerator in cabinet” design trend with the help of their general contractors from Sweeten.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.
+Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and secure deposits—for free.